 - Pregnant women, breastfeeding mothers and mothers with children in prison;

 - Personal hygiene for women prisoners such as sanitary towels, regular supply of water for the personal care of children and women, in particular women involved in cooking and those who are pregnant, breastfeeding or menstruating;

 - Medical confidentiality in relation to their reproductive health history and availability of Reproductive health for women prisoners;

 - HIV prevention, treatment, care, support and substance abuse treatment services and programmes;

 - Preventive health-care measures such as papanicolaou tests and screening for breast and gynaecological cancer;

 - The gender-sensitive risk assessment and classification of prisoners;

 - Foreign nationals;

 While the document is imperfect, it reflects years of deliberations and debate.
-Harm Reduction International hopes that it will become a useful tool for national and regional human rights and penal reform organisations that advocate for better and safer conditions of women in prison settings and for gender sensitive care and diversion schemes for them.
+IHRA hopes that it will become a useful tool for national and regional human rights and penal reform organisations that advocate for better and safer conditions of women in prison settings and for gender sensitive care and diversion schemes for them.

 Этот документ также доступен на русском языке (PDF, 375 KB)